 What Did We Do?

-Honestly, there was so much going on here that we just scraped her current way of eating and rebuild a new plan from the ground up.
+Honestly, there was so much going on here that we just scraped her current way of eating and rebuilt a new plan from the ground up.

 Side note: typically, at RTC, we try to work with a person’s current schedule and eating to find a balanced diet that works for them, but there are other cases when it’s just better to start from ground zero.

-I’m not going to give her a specific diet, but here we had her eating four whole food meals a day (nothing processed), 3 of those meals had veggies, 3 of those meals had potatoes (keep her feeling full), and all of those meals had a lean protein source (ground beef, steak, turkey, eggs, etc.)
+I’m not going to give her a specific diet, but here we had her eating four whole-food meals a day (nothing processed).
+Three of those meals had veggies, 3 of those meals had potatoes (keep her feeling full), and all of those meals had a lean protein source (ground beef, steak, turkey, eggs, etc.)

 We told her she would have to eat this way for three weeks, no alcohol, no cheat meals, nothing.
 We needed to press the reset button on her habits so we could start new ones after three weeks; we would reassess and decide where to go from there.